 The National Assessment of Educational Progress (NAEP) was developed in 1969 to measure student achievement nationally, and is the only nationally representative and continuing assessment of what America's students know and can do in various subject areas.
 Since 1983, ETS, on behalf of the National Center for Education Statistics (NCES), has developed content, analyzed data and reported results for NAEP, often referred to as "The Nation's Report Card."
-Assessments are conducted periodically in the arts, civics, economics, geography, mathematics, reading, science, U.S. history and writing.
+Assessments are conducted periodically in the arts, civics, economics, mathematics, reading, science, technology and engineering literacy (TEL), U.S. history and writing.

 ETS and NAEP